Codecademy/docs/content/java/concepts/array-list/terms/retainAll/retainAll.md

 - `B`: The ArrayList whose elements will be retained.
 - `c`: The collection whose elements will be retained in the ArrayList B.

->**Note:** Following are the exceptions when using `.retainAll()` method:
+> **Note:** Following are the exceptions when using `.retainAll()` method:
-- `ClassCastException`: If the class of an element of this `ArrayList` is incompatible with the Passed collection.
+> - `ClassCastException`: If the class of an element of this `ArrayList` is incompatible with the Passed collection.
-- `NullPointerException`: If the list contains a null element and the passed collection does not permit null elements, or if the specified collection is null.
+> - `NullPointerException`: If the list contains a null element and the passed collection does not permit null elements, or if the specified collection is null.

 ## Example